thegenerativegeneration/image_color_correction/README.md

 This repository contains tools to color-correct images and videos.
 The main tool is `color_correction.py`.

+This repository started life as a fork of <https://github.com/dazzafact/image_color_correction>, where the main algorithms come from.
+Just packaged differently for different use cases.

 > A word of warning: the command line interface of the tools leave something to be desired.
 >
 > Another word of warning: the color mapping does not take the gamma curves of the captured images or videos into account (yet).